Am I the only one who keeps a list of cringeworthy things they’ve done in the past? Anyone?

-We like to tell people we “don’t have time” or that “time is the most valuable resource” or that “life is short~” (even though we love to procrastinate).
+We like to tell people we “don’t have time” or that “time is the most valuable resource” or that “life is short” (even though we love to procrastinate).
 But I think we do have a lot of time at our disposal.
 We just choose to squander a lot of it, too.

 Then what’s the true scarcity of this world?
 What is the one thing that’s radically limited and expires very quickly?

-I think there’s something even more scarce.
+I think there’s something even more scarce: human attention.